thunderbird/thunderbird-release-docs/processes/yearly_esr.md

 	* Create new ESR repository (e.g. bug 1971482)
 	* Support new ESR in fxci-config (e.g. bug 1972938)

-## Creating Balrog rules
+## Setup Initial Balrog rules

 Rule updates for `esr` channel should be performed on Balrog staging *and* production.

 ### `esr` channel
-1. Create duplicate of bottommost rule
+1. Update version cutoff for current ESR to be less than the current ESR version plus one (e.g. for ESR 128, set it to `<129.0`)
+	* This prevents updating beyond the current ESR for the time being
+2. Create new ESR rule by duplicating the current ESR rule (should be the bottommost rule) and making the following updates:
+	* Set Mapping and Fallback Mapping accordingly (new and current ESR, respectively)
-2. Set background rate to zero
+	* Set background rate to zero
-3. Decrease priority by 5
+	* Decrease priority by 5
-4. Update version cutoff to be less than the new ESR version plus one (e.g. for ESR 128, set it to `<129.0`)
+	* Update version cutoff to be less than the new ESR version plus one (e.g. for ESR 140, set it to `<141.0`)
-5. Update alias to new ESR version (e.g. `thunderbird-esr128` to `thunderbird-esr140`)
+	* Update alias to new ESR version (e.g. `thunderbird-esr128` to `thunderbird-esr140`)

 ### `esr-cdntest` channel
-1. Create duplicate of bottommost rule
+1. Update version cutoff for current ESR to be less than or equal to the current ESR version (e.g. for Thunderbird-128.12.0esr-build1, set it to `<=128.12.0`)
+2. Create new ESR rule by duplicating the current ESR rule (should be the bottommost rule) and making the following updates:
+	* Set Mapping and Fallback Mapping accordingly (new and current ESR, respectively)
-2. Set background rate to 100
+	* Set background rate to 100
-3. Decrease priority by 5
+	* Decrease priority by 5
-4. Update version cutoff to be less than the new ESR version plus one (e.g. for ESR 128, set it to `<129.0`)
+	* Update version cutoff to be less than the new ESR version plus one (e.g. for ESR 140, set it to `<141.0`)
-5. Update alias to new ESR version (e.g. `thunderbird-esr128-cdntest` to `thunderbird-esr140-cdntest`)
+	* Update alias to new ESR version (e.g. `thunderbird-esr128-cdntest` to `thunderbird-esr140-cdntest`)
-6. Update channel of previous bottommost rule from `esr-cdntest*` to `esr-cdntest`
+	* Update channel of current ESR rule from `esr-cdntest*` to `esr-cdntest`

 ### `esr-localtest` channel
-1. Create duplicate of bottommost rule
+1. Update version cutoff for current ESR to be less than or equal to the current ESR version (e.g. for Thunderbird-128.12.0esr-build1, set it to `<=128.12.0`)
+2. Create new ESR rule by duplicating the current ESR rule (should be the bottommost rule) and making the following updates:
+	* Set Mapping and Fallback Mapping accordingly (new and current ESR, respectively)
-2. Set background rate to 100
+	* Set background rate to 100
-3. Decrease priority by 5
+	* Decrease priority by 5
-4. Update version cutoff to be less than the new ESR version plus one (e.g. for ESR 128, set it to `<129.0`)
+	* Update version cutoff to be less than the new ESR version plus one (e.g. for ESR 140, set it to `<141.0`)
-5. Update alias to new ESR version (e.g. `thunderbird-esr128-localtest` to `thunderbird-esr140-localtest`)
+	* Update alias to new ESR version (e.g. `thunderbird-esr128-localtest` to `thunderbird-esr140-localtest`)
-6. Update channel of previous bottommost rule from `esr-localtest*` to `esr-localtest`
+	* Update channel of current ESR rule from `esr-localtest*` to `esr-localtest`

+## Setup Final Balrog rules

+Final Balrog updates are made on release day.
+Rule updates for `esr` channel should be performed on Balrog staging *and* production.

+### `esr` channel
+1. Update version cutoff for current ESR to be less than or equal to the current ESR version (e.g. for Thunderbird-128.12.0esr-build1, set it to `<=128.12.0`)
+	* This allows current ESR users to update to the new ESR
+2. Set background rate to pre-determined rate

 ## Updating Thunderbird taskgraph